Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

 Measuring $C_{ij}$ requires reconstructing the momenta of the two $b$-quarks, the $\Lambda_b$ baryons, and the neutrinos.
 This can be approximately done as outlined in Refs.~\cite{Galanti:2015pqa,Dambach:2006ha,LHCb:2015eia,LHCb:2020ist,Ciezarek:2016lqu,Dambach:2009wda}.
 The approximations involved will need to be accounted for in interpreting the data and will lead to a reduction in sensitivity, the evaluation of which is beyond the scope of the current work.

+\textit{Entanglement and Bell nonlocality.---}A quantum state in a composite Hilbert space is said to be separable if it can be written as a convex sum of product states.
+For a bipartite system such as a $b\bar b$ pair, separability implies that

-\textit{Entanglement and Bell Nonlocality.---}A quantitative measurement of entanglement is provided by the concurrence $\mathcal{C}$~\cite{Wooter1998}, which satisfies $0\leq \mathcal{C}\leq 1$, where $\mathcal{C}>0$ is a sufficient and necessary condition for entanglement and $\mathcal{C}=1$ corresponds to a maximally entangled state.
-At LO QCD, the concurrence is given by $\mathcal{C}=\max(\Delta,0)$~\cite{Afik:2022kwm}, with
+where $\rho^{b}_{n}$, $\rho^{\bar{b}}_{n}$ are density matrices in the bottom, antibottom-quark subspaces.
+Entanglement is defined as the nonseparability of a quantum state, i.e., that the state cannot be written in this form.
+A quantitative measurement of entanglement is provided by the concurrence $\mathcal{C}$~\cite{Wooter1998}, which satisfies $0\leq \mathcal{C}\leq 1$, where $\mathcal{C}>0$ is a sufficient and necessary condition for entanglement and $\mathcal{C}=1$ corresponds to a maximally entangled state.
+At LO QCD, the concurrence is given by $\mathcal{C}=\max(\Delta,0)$~\cite{Afik:2022kwm}, where

-In general, $\Delta>0$ is always a sufficient condition for entanglement and can then be used as an entanglement marker.
+In general, $\Delta>0$ is a sufficient condition for entanglement and can then be used as an entanglement marker.

-Highly entangled states can violate Bell inequalities.
-For spin-1/2 particles, a useful form of Bell inequality is the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{Clauser1969}, which involves projective spin measurements on each particle along alternate axes.
-A quantum state can violate CHSH inequality \textit{iff} $\mu_1+\mu_2>1$, with $0\leq \mu_2 \leq \mu_1 \leq 1$ the largest eigenvalues of $\mathbf{C}^{\textrm{T}}\mathbf{C}$~\cite{Horodecki1995}.
-In practice, a sufficient condition for CHSH violation is $\mathcal{V}>0$, with
+Highly entangled states may violate Bell inequalities.
+These states are denoted as Bell nonlocal and, throughout this work, we generally refer to this property as Bell nonlocality.
+Although current collider setups do not allow for proper Bell tests using particle spins, it is still possible to observe quantum states that exhibit Bell nonlocality.
+For spin-1/2 particles, a useful form of Bell inequality is the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{Clauser1969}.
+A quantum state can violate the CHSH inequality \textit{iff} $\mu_1+\mu_2>1$, with $0\leq \mu_2 \leq \mu_1 \leq 1$ the two largest eigenvalues of $\mathbf{C}^{\textrm{T}}\mathbf{C}$~\cite{Horodecki1995}.
+In practice, a simple sufficient condition for CHSH violation is $\mathcal{V}>0$, where~\footnote{We have checked that other procedures to evaluate the Bell nonlocality marker, such as directly averaging $\mathcal{V}$ in phase space or alternative basis choices, do not substantially improve the significance of the observation.}